ongr-archive/OXIDConnectorBundle/Resources/docs/index.rst

 ..

-Then you will need to configure import and sync.
+Then you will need to configure import and sync pipelines.
+Detailed information how pipeline works :doc:`components/ConnectionsBundle/Resources/doc/pipeline/pipeline`

 Example import
 --------------